-On February 27, 2019, City Council approved Resolution 19-0373 accepting the FY 2017-2018 Annual Report on the status of Tax Increment Financing Reinvestment Zone Number Sixteen (Davis Garden TIF District), and authorizing the City Manager to submit the annual report to the Chief Executive Officer of each taxing jurisdiction that levies taxes on real property in the District, and to the State Comptroller, as required by state law - Financing: No cost consideration to the City.
+On February 26, 2020, City Council approved Resolution No. 20-0345 accepting the FY 2018-2019 Annual Report on the status of Tax Increment Financing Reinvestment Zone Number Sixteen (Davis Garden TIF District or District) and authorizing the City Manager to submit the annual report to the Chief Executive Officer of each taxing jurisdiction that levies taxes on real property in the District, and to the State Comptroller, as required by state law.